Is Ireland expensive? How much will a trip to Ireland cost?

 In general, if you want to have a few beers at the pub in the evenings during your trip to Ireland but don’t plan on binge drinking or ordering anything top shelf, then plan to budget about €5-15 per person per day on entertainment while in Ireland.

-So how much does it cost to go to Ireland in 2023?
-Well, while it is possible to travel and an incredibly tight budget while in Ireland but for the purposes of this section, I’ve averaged all of the costs so you can have an idea of how much you might spend per day while travelling in Ireland.
-This is assuming costs such as accommodation and car hire are split between two people
+So how much will it cost to go to Ireland in 2025?
+I’ve averaged all of the costs so you can have an idea of how much you might spend per day while travelling in Ireland.
+This is assuming some costs such as accommodation and car hire are split between two people.

 Obviously, it is possible to cut costs more and spend less per day and it is certainly possible to spend more.
 This doesn’t factor in any pre-trip expenses such as airfares or ensuring you have the right gear for your Ireland trip such as comfortable shoes and a waterproof jacket.